lynnfaraday/aresmush.com/archive/server-config.md

 ## Category

-Pick which category best describes your MUSH for the Ares games directory.
+Pick which category best describes your MUSH for the Ares games folder.

 ## Description